-The use of genetically modified veterinary vaccines is a permitted activity where the vaccines are non-viable, or if viable, their administration is a specific delivery dose supervised by a veterinarian.
-Any other use of viable genetically modified veterinary vaccines is a discretionary activity.
+The use of genetically modified veterinary vaccines is a permitted activity where they are not viable and their administration is a specific delivery dose supervised by a veterinarian.
+Any other use of genetically modified vaccines is a discretionary activity.
 Non-viable genetically modified veterinary vaccines tend not to persist in the environment, appear to be low risk and are difficult to monitor, making control by the Plan less appropriate.
 Viable genetically modified veterinary vaccines can have higher risks if their administration is not supervised or controlled by a veterinarian.
-An example is a viable genetically modified veterinary vaccine distributed by way of edible food or edible plants, which cannot be supervised by a veterinarian, and which may present higher risks to the environment and to the health and safety of people.
+An example is a genetically modified veterinary vaccine distributed by way of edible food or edible plants, which cannot be supervised by a veterinarian, and may present higher risks to the environment and to the health and safety of people.
 In this circumstance the Council will have the discretion to require controls or to decline an application.
 The Council will also be able to respond quickly if there are compelling reasons for its use to benefit human or animal health and welfare.
 It is generally expected that if a discretionary activity consent is granted, it would apply as a consent for the use of the viable genetically modified veterinary vaccine on any land in the region, noting that specific conditions such as exclusions of specified areas may apply.

-Approval from the Environmental Protection Authority is required as a precondition for all applications for resource consent.
+A relevant Environmental Protection Authority approval is required as a precondition for all applications for resource consent.
 The duration of any consent granted will be aligned with the Environmental Protection Authority approval terms.